Anglo-Prussian bishopric in Jerusalem: The bishopric in practice

 The first bishop appointed under the agreement was a Jewish convert, Michael Alexander, who had been converted while serving as a rabbi at Plymouth in 1825.
 He entered the ministry of the Church of England, became a missionary of the London Society for the Conversion of the Jews, and professor of Hebrew and rabbinical literature at King's College London.
 He was consecrated a bishop on 7 November 1841 to serve as the first "Bishop in Jerusalem".
-He took up his residence in Jerusalem at the beginning of 1842, and died in the desert near Cairo 23 November 1845.
+He took up his residence in Jerusalem at the beginning of 1842 and died in the desert near Cairo on 23 November 1845.
 Alexander was succeeded by Samuel Gobat, a native of Crémines in the Bernese Alps, and a former missionary in Ethiopia.
 In his time it became evident that the joint bishopric could not endure.

 The German community showed a notable increase, numbering 200 members in 1875, and important charitable works were connected with it; a provisional chapel for their worship was erected in 1871, to be replaced by the larger church dedicated in the presence of the German emperor on 31 October 1898.
 Meantime the relations between the German and English congregations had become more and more merely nominal.
 Bishop Gobat was succeeded in 1879 by an Englishman, Joseph Barclay, who died two years later, and the next nomination came to Germany.

 The final separation was brought about by the insistence of the Church of England that the bishop should subscribe the Thirty-nine Articles and be consecrated according to the English rite.
-Germany objected to this, and the agreement was finally abolished by the king of Prussia on 3 November 1886, since which time the bishopric has been maintained by the Church of England alone under an Anglican Bishop of Jerusalem.
+Germany objected to this, and the agreement was finally abolished by the king of Prussia on 3 November 1886.
+Since that time, the bishopric has been maintained by the Church of England alone under an Anglican Bishop of Jerusalem.
 The Lutheran mission evolved into what is now the Evangelical Lutheran Church in Jordan and the Holy Land.